 Juliana's post-graduate research was conducted in the northern Eyre Peninsula in South Australia and included vegetation surveys, trapping reptiles, small mammals and invertebrates, and experimental burns.
-Juliana is co-author of a systematic review accepted by Biological Reviews (19 Jan 2021) titled 'How fire interacts with habitat loss and fragmentation'.
+Juliana is co-author of the paper titled 'How fire interacts with habitat loss and fragmentation' (Biological Reviews 2021).
 Exploratory work on this systematic review was undertaken during her doctorate.
-A manuscript on reptiles and fire is currently (Jan 2021) in prep for publishing.
+A paper on reptiles and fire has also been published (Landscape Ecology 2022).

-In her second year on contract working for the Australian Government Department of Agriculture, Water and the Environment, Juliana is now working in the terrestrial threatened species area after having spent almost a year in the science partnerships area as a liaison officer for threatened species recovery issues in the National Environmental Science Program.
+Following her research Juliana worked on contract for the Australian Government Department of Environment (in the terrestrial threatened species area after having spent almost a year in the science partnerships area as a liaison officer for threatened species recovery issues in the National Environmental Science Program).
+Juliana worked on finalising a key threatening process 'Fire regimes that cause declines in biodiversity' listing assessment including reporting to, and working closely with, the Australian Government's Threatened Species Scientific Committee.
+Recently, Juliana worked as a senior researcher in the Australian Parliamentary Library's Research Branch and for the Australian Electoral Commission on the 2023 referendum.

 Juliana is a member of the Ecological Society of Australia and is president of the Australian Forest History Society.